By the end of March, many ski resorts are wrapping up their ski seasons… but not in Banff National Park!

 In April and May, Banff Sunshine Village and The Lake Louise Ski Resort each host a Spring Music Series on the weekends to keep the après stoke alive.
 It’s the perfect time to head to the patio, open a cold one and kick back to the chill sounds of local music, while working on your goggle tan.

-The weekend after, keep the spring-time stoke alive at Shake the Lake (April 29, 2017), one of the biggest events of the year at The Lake Louise Ski Resort.
-By day, head to the Shake the Lake Rail Jam and watch local talent throw down their best tricks, then join in on fun charity events and kid-friendly activities.
+Keep the spring-time stoke alive at Shake the Lake (April 28, 2018), one of the biggest events of the year at The Lake Louise Ski Resort.
+By day, head to the Kokanee Kup pond-skimming event – entry fee will be $20 but the King & Queen will take all the cash!
+Burton Snowboards will be on hand dishing out some gear!
 Once the sun goes down, head to the base area where the Lodge of Ten Peaks transforms into the pumping Shake the Lake After-Party.

 The onset of spring offers a great opportunity to witness the beauty of Banff and Lake Louise from a whole new perspective.
 As the snow begins to recede, the wildlife of Banff National Park emerge from their winter hideaways.
 The Park, home to 53 species of mammals, offers up great opportunities to spot these magnificent creatures in their natural environment.
 Note: for your safety and the safety of the wildlife, always keep your distance and never feed any wildlife (or face a hefty fine).